napari/napari/docs/guides/contexts_expressions.md

 })
 ```

-A nice aspect of `ContextKeys` is that they can be used in expressions.
-But
+A nice aspect of `ContextKeys` is that they can be used in expressions:
-unlike a simple string, they can also provide type hinting, linting
-capabilities, and IDE autocompletion.

 ```python
 In [14]: expr = LayerListContextKeys.active_layer_ndim >= 3